geobeyond/pixi-prefect/README.md

 In order to deploy a new prefect flow into the airgapped cluster you need to

-1. Prepare a directory with the flow and suitable `pixi.toml` and `pixi.lock` files

-   A flow is deployable to the airgapped cluster if you prepare a directory with the following contents:

-   - `<some_python_module>.py` - the file containing the flow itself
-   - `pixi.toml` - the pixi configuration file, containing the necessary information to fetch the flow dependencies
-   - `pixi.lock` - the lockfile for the flow dependencies

-   Check the _Creating a new flow_ section below for an example of how to create a new flow.
+1. Prepare a directory with the flow and a suitable packed pixi env.
+Check the _Creating a new flow_ section below for an example of how to create a new flow;

+2. Copy the flow directory to the `pag-controller` node;

 2. Run the `prefect-flow-deployment.yml` ansible playbook, passing it suitable arguments: